 - Add wet ingredients.
 Make a well in the center of the dry ingredients and stir in the milk, egg, melted butter and vanilla; mix until just combined.
 Do NOT overmix.
 Some small lumps are fine.

 - Cook.
 Heat a large skillet, nonstick pan or griddle over medium to medium-high heat.
-Butter the surface and once hot, spoon out about 1/4 cup of batter for each pancake.
+Butter the surface and once hot, spoon out or pour about 1/4 cup of batter for each pancake.
 You may need to gently spread the batter out some.
 Arrange blueberries evenly over the tops, as many or few as you prefer.
 After about 3 minutes and when bubbles begin to form on the surface and the edges look set, flip and cook the other side until cooked through and golden brown, 2 to 3 minutes.